2021 Concert Show

 Fish Creek, WI

-Running time: One hour (approximately)
+Running time: One hour and fifteen minutes (approximately)

 “It all started as a opportunity to extend that holiday feeling beyond Christmas morning,” said Holly Feldman, Director of Public Relations, of the beginnings of Home for the Holidays.
 “So many people talk about the ‘let down’ that follows shortly after the ‘build up’ to the holiday season.
 Our Home for the Holidays concert has been very popular with folks who cherish the season of giving and don’t want to see it end on December 25th.”